nodet/dowml/README.md

                         The program stops after last command.
   --input, -i           Prompts for new input commands even if some commands
                         have been specified as arguments using --commands.
+  -s SPACE, --space SPACE
+                        Id of the space to connect to.
+Takes precedence over the one specified in the credentials under the 'space_id' key, if any.
 $
 $
 $ python3 dowml.py -c help type size 'inline yes' 'solve examples/afiro.mps' jobs wait jobs log 'type docplex' 'solve examples/markshare.py examples/markshare1.mps.gz' wait jobs output